 If you've got a camera-obsessed friend or relative that you don't know how to buy for, you're in luck – we've collected the best photography lover gifts for Christmas right here.
 These quirky and unusual Christmas camera gifts are perfect for the loved one who seemingly has everything.

-Whether you're in the market for a DIY film camera you can construct yourself, or a quirky Lomography lens, or even an outdoor camera that doesn't even have a viewfinder, we've got the best unusual Christmas gifts for you to peruse right here.
+Whether you're in the market for a DIY film camera you can construct yourself, a quirky lens, or even a tiny vlogging setup to get them started on the YouTube channel they always talk to about starting, we've got the best quirky and unusual gifts for you to peruse right here.

 Like many of Lomography's unusual products, this lens is inspired by 1800s inventor and physicist Joseph Petzval.
 The Lomography Twist lens separates subjects from their background by creating beautifully swirly bokeh.
 It's important to note that this lens should only be used on full frame cameras, as APS-C sensors will significantly reduce the swirly bokeh effect.